 - Optional: ModPodge Sealer, matte finish (available here)

-How to make the Very Hungry Caterpillar story stones:
+Very Hungry Caterpillar story stones: How to make them

 - Optional: Use acrylic paint to paint the stones with the desired base color.
 I have seen many story stones on Etsy with a white base, but we chose black to make ours a little different.
 Black serves as a great blackdrop for the story drawings to pop, and you don’t have to worry as much about the rocks getting “dirty” like with white!